• About Texas Travel Talk

 Other state parks that are great to hike through during the fall are Palo Duro Canyon, Inks Lake State Park, Colorado Bend State Park, Pedernales Falls State Park, and

 A few stops along the loop include Lake Athens, Tara Vineyard & Winery, East Texas Arboretum, and Palestine Community Forest.
-If you are looking for a scenic Birdseye view of the gold and crimson trees, then make a stop at New York Texas Zipline Adventure.
-Climb up the 100-foot platform, enjoy the sweeping views of the Piney Woods, and zip through the 940-feet canopy of the Texas Pines.
+If you are looking for a scenic Birds-eye view of the gold and crimson trees, stop at New York Texas Zipline Adventure.
+Climb up the 100-foot platform, enjoy the sweeping views of the Piney Woods, and zip through the 940-foot canopy of the Texas Pines.

 Treehouse at Silver Spur Resort at night.
 Photo Credit: Chastity V.